OWASP/owasp.github.io/pages/sample.md

  <div style="padding: 10px; background-color: #ffd21c;">

 <p>Thank you for visiting OWASP.org.
 We recently migrated our community to a new web platform and regretably the content for this group needed to be programmatically ported from its previous wiki page.
-There’s still some work to be done so the migrated content can be [found here](migrated_content).</p>
+There’s still some work to be done so the historical content can be <a href="/migrated_content">found here</a>.</p>
 </div>
 </section>